The Nook (Spring Garden Township, Pennsylvania)

+The Nook, also known as the Francis Farquhar House, is an historic, American home that is located in Spring Garden Township, York County, Pennsylvania.

+It was added to the National Register of Historic Places in 1982.

+History and architectural features

-The Nook, also known as the Francis Farquhar House, is a historic home located at Spring Garden Township, York County, Pennsylvania.
-It was designed by architect John A. Dempwolf and built between 1893 and 1898 for Francis Farquhar, son of Arthur B. Farquhar.
-It is a 2 1/2-story, Queen Anne / Shingle Style dwelling.
+Designed by architect John A. Dempwolf and built between 1893 and 1898 for Francis Farquhar, son of Arthur B. Farquhar, this historic structure is a 2 1/2-story, Queen Anne/Shingle Style dwelling.
 The exterior has a variety of finishes including brick, clapboard, wood shingles, and stucco.
 The house features a polygonal turret, intersecting roofs of slate and shingle, and terra cotta ornamentation.
-Also on the property are a contributing small log playhouse and garage.
+Also located on the property are a contributing small log playhouse and garage.

 It was added to the National Register of Historic Places in 1982.